Sunk Cost Fallacy – Definition, Meaning & Examples

 Sunk-cost-fallacy-01

-Sunk cost autumnacy in a nutshell
+Sunk cost fallacy in a nutshell

-Definition: The Sunk Cost autumnacy
+Definition: The Sunk Cost Fallacy

 Example

 Imagine you’re a graduate student on the cusp of contemplating your bachelor’s thesis, a monumental effort spanning years of research and academic writing.
 After countless revisions, meetings with your advisor, and many late nights, you’re finally ready to print the final version to submit.
 The day before submission, you discover a typographical error.
-It’s minor, yet the thought of reprinting the entyre thesis, spending precious time and resources, nags at you.
-And this nagging has a name: sunk cost autumnacy.
+It’s minor, yet the thought of reprinting the entire thesis, spending precious time and resources, nags at you.
+And this nagging has a name: sunk cost fallacy.

 Now, you have two options for this inconvenience: